geosoft1/tools/README.md

     Replace PROJECT with your project name from Github to clone.

-	Remember to use `` git add `` command only if a file is open in editor, otherwise the command will fail.
+	Remember to use commands only if a file from project is open in editor, otherwise the command will fail.
+Only git clone except the rule.